 Faculty at NYHS are skilled in differentiating content and instruction according to students’ skill level, interest, and readiness.
-When a student’s academic success requires more than basic differentiation, the School Counselor and Dean of Academics will partner with the student and family to pursue neuropsych evaluation in order to learn more about the student’s learning needs.
+When a student’s academic success requires more than basic differentiation, the Director of Student Services and the Principal will partner with the student and family to pursue neuropsych evaluation in order to learn more about the student’s learning needs.
 Students with documented learning disabilities must submit documentation of any evaluation or testing to the school.
 Following this, the Student Services team will create a Student Support Plan.

 Student Support Plans (SSPs) are created for students with document learning needs and outline the responsibility of the teachers, school administrators, family, and student.
 The SSP indicates the accommodations that will benefit the student’s learning, and faculty will make reasonable attempts to fulfill these accommodations.
 SSPs will be reviewed with the student and family at the start of the school year, at mid-semester, and at the end of the school year.
 These are meant to be living documents, and the student and/or family may request updates or changes to the plan at any time.
 Students are not required to utilize the accommodations outlined in the plan; though they are encouraged to become self-advocates for their learning.

 NYHS partners with Mercer Island School District for individualized learning support through the Proportionate Share Program.
 The school may additionally ask families to seek private tutoring and/or learning support outside of the school day and the Student Services team can provide recommended tutors and professionals depending on the students’ needs.

 The Director of Student Services has an “open door” policy for students during school hours.
 They can also schedule an appointment with their counselor.